vicnuo/vicnuo/README.md

 ## About Me 🙋‍♂️

-I'm Ethan, a software developer driven by passion and innovation in ☁️ cloud computing, 🔙 backend development, and 🛠 DevOps, currently honing my skills at Northeastern University.
+I'm Victoria, a software developer driven by passion and innovation in ☁️ cloud computing, 🔙 backend development, and 🛠 DevOps, currently honing my skills at Northeastern University.

 ## Project Experience 💼